liujingtech/IntelliJ-MySQL-Table-to-JPA-Entity/README.md

 - generate class comments based on table annotations.
 - Generate property annotations based on column annotations.
 - Generate property name based on column name, converted to small hump naming style.
-- Generate property Type based on column type, in accordance with [MySQL Specification] (https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-type-conversions.html).
+- Generate property Type based on column type, in accordance with [MySQL Specification](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-type-conversions.html).
 - Generate @Id based on PRIMARY KEY.
 - Generate @GeneratedValue(strategy = GenerationType.AUTO) based on AUTO_INCREMENT
 - Generate a Getter/Setter method for the property.
-Handling boolean type method names with variable names starting with is in accordance with [Java Bean Specification] (https://docs.oracle.com/cd/E19798-01/821-1841/bnbqc/index.htm).
+Handling boolean type method names with variable names starting with is in accordance with [Java Bean Specification](https://docs.oracle.com/cd/E19798-01/821-1841/bnbqc/index.htm).
 - Generate a no-argument constructor and initialize it based on the DEFAULT value declared by Column.

 ## Example